dfinity/portal/docs/developer-docs/integrations/ledger/interact-with-ledger.md

 )
 ```

-To query the encoded blocks in the ICP ledger you can call:
+To only query the encoded blocks from the ICP ledger you can call:
 ```
 dfx canister call ryjl3-tyaaa-aaaaa-aaaba-cai query_encoded_blocks '(record {start = 1:nat64; length = 1:nat64})'
 ```